kpmg-arul-test/solutions/README.md

 ### Three tier architetcure
 1. Http loadbalancer will receive requeust and forward to managed instance groups  where web servers are running
-1. Webservers forwward request to appservers
+1. Webservers forward request to appservers
 1. Appservers are connected to Cloud SQL database

 ###  Terraform commands